 Introduction

 The pupil projection model creates national projections for the number of pupils in England by age and by school phases and types.
-It uses ONS population estimates and projections, information on birth registrations in England and data derived from the School Census.
+It uses population estimates (opens in a new tab) and projections (opens in a new tab), normally from ONS, information on birth registrations in England and data derived from the School Census.

-Each model uses the most recent ONS population projections, based on the estimated population at the appropriate mid-year, as well as ONS’s monthly birth figures.
+Each model uses the most recently available population estimates and projections, based on the appropriate mid-year, as well as ONS’s monthly birth figures, as underpinning total population figures.
 The population estimates and projections are modified from their original mid-year basis to simulate the definitions used in the School Census (a January count with pupils’ ages as at the previous 31 August).

-Census data up to and including the model year is used to create participation rates, calculated as a series of historic census totals measured against population estimates.
+School census data up to and including the model year is used alongside the above to create participation rates, calculated as a series of historic census totals measured against population estimates.
 These provide a starting point for the model, with the school census data informing assumptions about future proportions of the school population by type of school.

 Separate figures, both historically and into the future, are calculated for part time and full time pupils.

-ONS’s population projections are based on their most recent estimate of the resident population.
-The population includes all usually resident persons, whatever their nationality.
+ONS’s population projections include all usually resident persons, whatever their nationality.
 Long-term migrants are defined as individuals who change their country of usual residence for a period of at least a year, and in such cases their country of destination becomes the country of usual residence.
 Pupils who are short-term migrants, and are staying in England for less than a year, are included in the School Census and are therefore reflected in the pupil projections.
 They are not separately identifiable.

 Model frequency